zhehaowang/zhehao.me/tech-notes/a7ii/lreasy.md

       * Histogram: distribution of light and dark values.
         * x-axis: Black --> White.
 Each y-value represents the number of pixels with that grey value.
         * Spilling off the left or right edge means you are missing some detail, if so, the little triangle on the left/right corner of histogram will turn up.
 Clicking the triangle highlights the pixels spilling off.
-        * Different areas in the histogram has different descriptions: blacks, fill light, shadows, exposure, highlights, whites.
+        * Different areas in the histogram has different descriptions: blacks, shadows, exposure, highlight, whites.
 Hovering over an area highlights the adjustment bar for the area.
-      * Phil's usual workflow with raw: adjust blacks down, try the exposure, then shadows (adjusting this up brings out details in shadowy parts), then highlights (recovers details from blown out areas) (to be updated with LR4 / CC)
+      * Phil's usual workflow with raw:
+        * start with exposure (midtone), get the basic darkness / brightness of your image.
         * contrast: not Phil's favorite as its function can be achieved with the bars for each area, and more powerful adjustment can be made with tone curve.
+        * highlights, like old highlight recovery; shadows, like old fill light tool
+        * whites adjusts the very brightest pixels, blacks the very darkest pixels
+        * all these dials now move in the same direction as the historgram: left darker, right brighter
+        * know that when significantly changing the exposure of parts of your image, it's going to increase noise
       * presence
         * clarity: contrast tool on the midtone (blurry --> edgy, a higher value may not be flattering for a group of people, but may be good for architecture).
         * saturation: the intensity / pureness of colors (turning up means blue becomes very blue)
         * vibrance: LR's smart version of saturation. (turning up it tries not to saturate colors that are already over saturated).
 Phil almost never uses saturation in LR, as vibrance is a smarter better control.
     * Vignette: to, e.g., keep the focus on your subject
   * Tone curve: for contrast adjustment.
 Like Curves in Photoshop.
+With per-channel curve adjustment.
     * Each sub-panel has a "toggle this panel on/off"
   * HSL: per-color hue / saturation / luminance adjustment
     * hue: the color itself.
 All the colors are mapped to angle values in a 2D circle (or think of it as a single slider selecting those angle values).
 With per-color hue, you can e.g. make your blue magenta.